DanaiMorfi/ML-application-in-vitrimers/README.md

 Each contains two files: "alt" and "pca".

 The first contains several scripts like:
-1.	"cor_anal_data" which takes "normalized_Draft42", performs correlation analysis on it and saves the results in "normalized_Draft4_cleaned_final2"
+1.	"cor_anal_data" which takes "normalized_Draft42", performs correlation analysis on it and saves the results in "normalized_Draft4_cleaned_final2".
-2.	"cor_anal_feat" that does the same for "normalized_SMILES_list2" and creates "normalized_SMILES_list_cleaned_final2"
+2.	"cor_anal_feat" that does the same for "normalized_SMILES_list2" and creates "normalized_SMILES_list_cleaned_final2".
-3.	"merge" that combines "normalized_Draft4_cleaned_final2" and "normalized_SMILES_list_cleaned_final2" into one united dataset named "augmented_output_clean2"
+3.	"merge" that combines "normalized_Draft4_cleaned_final2" and "normalized_SMILES_list_cleaned_final2" into one united dataset named "augmented_output_clean2".
-4.	"last_cor" that performs correlation analysis on "augmented_output_clean2" and saves results in "augmented_output_clean1_final2"
+4.	"last_cor" that performs correlation analysis on "augmented_output_clean2" and saves results in "augmented_output_clean1_final2".
-5. "X_DR" where X= MI or RF that read "augmented_output_clean1_final2", train an MI or RF algorithm to perform feature selection and save results in "features_X"
+5. "X_DR" where X= MI or RF that read "augmented_output_clean1_final2", train an MI or RF algorithm to perform feature selection and save results in "features_X".
 6.	"features_features_RF-MI" that read "augmented_output_clean1_final2", train both algorithms and save combined total results in "features_RF_MI_combined".

 The second file contains two scripts:
-1.	"merge" that does the same as before but saves results in "augmented_output_clean"
+1.	"merge" that does the same as before but saves results in "augmented_output_clean".
 2.	"pca" which takes "augmented_output_clean", trains a PCA algorithm, creates 4 principal components and saves results in "pca_transformed_features".
 It also creates a PCA heatmap.

 B4.
 Model training: Contains four files like dimensionality reduction.
 Each contains two files: "alt" and "pca".